In this post, looking back at last week:

 Last week, I wrote a guest blog post for Brett Terpstra’s blog.
 The title is: “Supercharged Bookmarking: Hookmark + Linkding Integration.”
 Brett will publish it tomorrow (Tuesday April 22; i.e., after the long week-end).

 I’ve been struggling to access SFU’s VPN.
-There has been a lot of back-and-forth with SFU’s IT services.
+There has been too much back-and-forth with SFU’s IT services.
 What a time sink!
-In the process I’ve hooked some emails in Outlook for web.
-Luckily that is possible, but the title of Outlook email web resources is useless.
+In the process, I’ve hooked some emails in Outlook for web.
+Luckily, that is possible, but the Outlook email web resources title is useless.

 I raised a similar issue with respect to LinkedIn on LinkedIn.
 I wrote there: